There are four basic governance models for ports in terms of their respective public and private responsibilities.

 - Landlord ports.
 The port authority assumes the planning and development of port infrastructure while leasing facilities to private operators over long-term concessions.
 This has become the dominant port governance model worldwide.

 - Private ports.
-The public sector has limited involvement in port activities outside of being the regulator and in some services such as customs and pilotage.
+The public sector has limited involvement in port activities, primarily serving as the regulator and providing services such as customs and pilotage.